Reviews You Can Rely On

 Credit: Matthew Richardson

 Most packs offer a choice between a reservoir that is carried on your back or flasks that are carried on your chest.
 Belts are the exception, allowing you to carry flasks around your waist.
 Reservoirs can carry a lot of water but only hold one type of fluid at a time.
-They can also be awkward to remove and refill and may start to slosh when less than full.
-Flasks tend to be more versatile and convenient for shorter runs or on runs during which refills are readily available.
-Some packs allow you to utilize both types of hydration.
+They can also be awkward to remove and refill, and may start to slosh when less than full.
+Flasks are more versatile and convenient for shorter runs or on runs where refills are readily available.
+Some packs allow you to utilize both locations.
 If lengthy adventures feature in your plans, be sure you consider not only the overall carrying capacity of your pack but also the maximum liquid capacity.
 This may include optional flasks or bladders not included with your original purchase.

 hydration pack for running - soft flasks are easier to remove and refill.